 This chart illustrates the powerful, cumulative effect of long-term ortho-k treatment.
 While some progression is normal as a child grows, the rate is significantly flattened, leading to a much lower final prescription and a healthier eye.

 This long-term efficacy is the cornerstone of why we recommend ortho-k so confidently.
-We aren't just providing a temporary fix; we are actively managing a progressive condition to secure a healthier visual future for our patients.
+We aren't just providing a temporary fix; we are actively controlling a progressive condition to secure a healthier visual future for our patients.

 The Long-Term Safety Profile of Ortho-K